kipester/podman/virtlyst/README.md

 Nice and clean, but works only on localhost because of issue: https://github.com/cutelyst/Virtlyst/issues/62

+Quick start:

-First create user virtlyst and under as root or sudo run "loginctl enable-linger virtlyst" and after that "su virtlyst"
+Create user virtlyst and under as root or sudo run "loginctl enable-linger virtlyst" and after that "su virtlyst"

 And in virtlyst's home folder commands: